Find out the information you must give to customers on food products and how to give it.

 If the food will be sold pre-packed to the final consumer, you must provide all information required for pre-packed food.
 This applies even if the pre-packing will be done by someone else after you sell it.

-If you don’t know how the food will be sold to the final consumer, you should assume that it will be pre-packed.
+If you do not know how the food will be sold to the final consumer, you should assume that it will be pre-packed.

 How to give the information

 You must give the information on the pre-packaging if the packaging will not be changed before the product is sold to the final consumer.

 If you’re not responsible for the final pre-packaging of the product or it is non pre-packed, you must provide the information either: